 I am a copywriter, content writer, and brand writer, and also a visual artist.
 I’ve written for most media, and for clients of all types and sizes, including Rolex, BMW, and Harman International.
-My favorite client at the moment is a local coffee shop, where they make the best espresso in the galaxy.
+My favourite client at the moment is a local coffee shop, where they make the best espresso in the galaxy.
 This impresses me even more than global corporate conquest!
-Lately I’ve been courting other small and mid-sized companies, including non-profits, seeking clients whose missions I especially connect with.
+Lately, I’ve been courting other small and mid-sized companies, including non-profits, seeking clients whose missions I especially connect with.
 I’ve learned that shared passions help me do my best work.

 This is one of the benefits of living and working in Brooklyn.
 Whatever you’re excited about, here it is.
 You’ll never run out of inspiration from brilliant, talented, driven, creative weirdos.
 It’s one of the most diverse populations anywhere, both in demographics and ideas.